 The VMO, or vastus medialis oblique, is the teardrop quadriceps muscle that runs along the inside of the thigh down towards the knee.
 In cycling, the vastus lateralis (quadriceps muscle on the outside of the thigh) often becomes overdeveloped, resulting in a muscular imbalance.
 The overpowering of the vastus lateralis can make the kneecap track too much towards the outside of the femur during pedaling, which in turn wears away the cartilage and causes pain.

 The Fix: Stretch the lateral side of the leg with IT band and quadriceps stretches.
 Once you have gained flexibility, strengthen the VMO.
 Step-downs and short arc quadriceps exercises are two favorites.

-Step Down: Stand sideways on a step.
-With one foot balancing on the step, lower your other leg toward the ground until your heel taps.
+Stand backwards on a step.
+With one foot balancing on the step, lower your other leg toward the ground until your toe or heel taps.
 Make sure to keep your hips level (concentrate on not dipping the hip on the lowering side, bending only at the knee) and your back straight.
 Start off with 10 repetitions on each leg and increase repetitions as your strength improves.

 Lying on your back, place a foam roller under your knee.
 Contract the quad so that your foot rises, making the leg straight.
 To isolate the VMO even more, rotate the foot slightly so that the toes point outward.
 Hold the contraction for 10 seconds and repeat 10 times.
 Once this exercise becomes easier, add ankle weights or hold the contraction for longer durations.

 The patella can also begin to track incorrectly because of overuse.
 When fatigue sets in, the body compensates however it must to do what's being asked.
 Aside from training more than your body is used to, pushing big gears can be a culprit.